-New Ford Fiesta ST and Active models in 2018
+Ford Fiesta ST and Active models launched in 2018

 At the other end of the spectrum and widening the Fiesta’s appeal further is the Active – a higher-riding version that aims to snag sales from the burgeoning SUV sector.
-This one launches at the same time as the ST, in February 2018.
+It gets a separate review on parkers:

 The Parkers Verdict